How we feed our rabbits at Lupin Lapin Rabbitry

 We believe a rabbit accustomed over time to a varied diet helps build resiliency.

-IMPORTANT: Please begin any diet changes with small amounts, slowly, over time to enable the gut bacteria
+IMPORTANT: Please begin any diet changes with small amounts, over time, to enable the gut bacteria

-to develop and to make sure the item is well tolerated.
+to adapt and to make sure the item is well tolerated.
 It is an excellent plan to keep a rabbit food diary.

 Not every rabbit is able to convert to this diet.